 OPR ERR error was lit when the computer detected an error on the keyboard.

-TRACKER lit up with one of the obstacle coupling units failed.
+TRACKER lit up with one of the obstacle coupling units that failed.

 All data going through the Apollo guidance computer used verbs and nouns.
 The verb is defined as the action being taken and the noun is defined as the data set being acted on.
 It is a simplified version of giving commands, like: “Go home”, “Eat sandwich”, “Print picture” etc.

-So the astronauts inputted all their data using verb-noun interface, where two-digit numbers represented programs, verbs and nouns.
-However, the DSKY consisted of a limited vocabulary of 99 nouns and 99 verbs which is shown in Figures below.
+So the astronauts inputted all their data using a verb-noun interface, where two-digit numbers represented programs, verbs, and nouns.
+However, the DSKY consisted of a limited vocabulary of 99 nouns and 99 verbs which is shown in the Figures below.

 The comparison is often made that a modern cell phone has more computing power than the Apollo guidance computer.
 Well, yes, that’s true, but your iPhone can’t get you to the Moon; it doesn’t exactly have that software… And really, the beauty of the Apollo guidance computer is in how tightly packed and specifically organized that software really was.
 Apollo computer never made a mistake, never made an error.
 But the computer did exactly what it was supposed to do.
 It generated alarms, but it is a different story to be discussed later.